How the Royal Family's Schedule Could Be a Clue to Meghan's Due Date

 As royal fans may recall, Meghan Markle revealed back in January her and Prince Harry's first child was due to arrive at the end of April or beginning of May.
 While it wasn't super specific, it did narrow down the Kensington Palace's earlier and more vague announcement of "spring of 2019."

-So, as fans twiddle their thumbs and await the big baby news however the new parents decide to share it, some clues can possibly be deduced from the royal family's schedule of when they're expecting the youngster to arrive.
+So, as fans twiddle their thumbs and await the big baby news however the new parents decide to share it, some clues can possibly be deduced from the royal family's schedule as to when they're expecting the youngster to arrive.

 For starters, on April 25 and 26, Prince Harry's older brother Prince William will be in New Zealand for a previously announced trip, where he will will pay tribute to those affected by the Christchurch mosques terrorist attack.
 However, Duchess of Cambridge Kate Middleton will remain in England on April 25, where she will attend the Anzac Day service at Westminster Abbey, an event Markle attended last year.